-We have audited the accompanying financial statements of United Nations Foundation, Inc. (the "Foundation"), which comprise the statements of financial position as of December 31, 2022 and 2021, and the related statements of activities, of functional expenses and of cash flows for the years then ended, including the related notes (collectively referred to as the "financial statements").
+We have audited the accompanying financial statements of United Nations Foundation, Inc. (the "Foundation"), which comprise the statements of financial position as of December 31, 2023 and 2022, and the related statements of activities, of functional expenses and of cash flows for the years then ended, including the related notes (collectively referred to as the "financial statements").

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Foundation as of December 31, 2022 and 2021, and the results of its operations, its changes in net assets and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Foundation as of December 31, 2023 and 2022, its changes in net assets and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.